A Categorical Perspective on Braid Representations: Equivalences

 Let $(N,R)\in YB(\Mat)$ be a Yang-Baxter object.
 Recall that this just means that we have a braid representation given by $F(\sigma)=R$.
 Recall in particular from section \ref{S:intro} that this gives a matrix representation of $B_n$ for each $n$, which we can write as $\rho^R_n : B_n \rightarrow \Mat^N(n ,n)$, given by \beq \rho^R_n (\sigma_i) = \Id_N \otimes \Id_N \otimes \cdots\otimes R \otimes \Id_N \otimes \cdots \otimes \Id_N \eq with the $R$ in the $i$-th position.

 Now let $(N,R),(M,S)\in YB(\Mat)$.
 We say that these are {\em $p$-equivalent} if there is an invertible matrix $T_n$ for each $n\leq p$ such that \beq T_{n}\rho_n^S = \rho_n^R \; T_{n} . \eq

 Observe that 1-equivalence of $(N,R)$ and $(M,S)$ only requires that $N=M$, while $2$-equivalence is the condition that $R$ and $S$ be similar matrices.
 Of course $p$-equivalence implies $p-1$-equivalence.
 Finally, $\infty$-equivalence is precisely the same as a (not necessarily monoidal) natural isomorphism.
-That is, the braid representations given by $R$ and $S$ are $\infty$-equivalent iff they are isomorphic in $\MoonFun(\Bcat,\Mat)$ iff they are isomorphic in $\MoonFun(\Bcat,\Mat^N)$.
+That is, we have the following.